 Before even discussing a medication, clinicians should ensure that patients can properly manage their medication regimen.
 This might require addressing obstacles such as poor health literacy, declining memory and eyesight, language barriers, and financial stability.
 Once you’ve determined if there are any potential obstacles, review information such as the medication’s purpose, how the medication should be taken, possible side effects, and other key details.

 Seniors also tend to take more medications, which increases the complexity of their regimen.
 When possible, reduce the number of medications and their administration frequency.
+(Note: Learn more about polypharmacy here.)

 While verbal instructions can prove helpful, this type of communication also leaves room for error.
 As much as possible, clinicians should provide patients with a written list of all current medications and their accompanying information, in addition to other resources that can aid in adherence.

 One in four Americans report difficulty affording their prescription drugs, and one in eight say that they or a family member have rationed doses due to high costs.
-So, for many patients, you must be aware of how cost could affect their ability to even fill a prescription, let alone take it correctly.
+So, for many patients, you must be aware of how cost could affect their ability even to fill a prescription, let alone take it correctly.

-Approximately 80% of hospitals reported that medication shortages were an issue for them.
+A national survey of pharmacists found that nearly all pharmacists were seeing the impact of drug shortages on healthcare delivery.
 Such shortages, which can also contribute to rising medication costs, may require hospitals to make difficult medication-related decisions, such as finding substitute medications, conserving supplies, producing their own medications in a compounding pharmacy, and determining which patients need medication right away and which patients can safely have treatment delayed.

 To provide the best medication management, clinicians must have access to a patient’s comprehensive medication history.
 If even one detail of a patient’s medication history is omitted, this could lead to an adverse event.

 With every transition between doctors, departments, or facilities, there’s potential for a breakdown to occur.
 For example, a breakdown can occur if a patient has limited English proficiency or low health literacy and does not follow their treatment plan correctly or a patient or caregiver is excluded from transition planning.
+These potential breakdowns further point to the importance of providing patients with medication reconciliation post-discharge.

 To help keep patients safe from the challenges noted above, there are several steps organizations can take to protect patients from errors: